jenstem/note-taker/README.md

 <a id='notes'></a>
 ## Notes:

-I received help from a tutor, [Scott Everett](https://calendly.com/fsf-tutor-team/scott-everett?month=2023-06).
+I received help on the helper.js file and takeNotes.js file from a tutor, [Scott Everett](https://calendly.com/fsf-tutor-team/scott-everett?month=2023-06).

-I also received help from BCS Learning Assistants (Spider & Shaun).
+I also received help on creating the unique id's from BCS Learning Assistants (Spider & Shaun).